1. Our 2025 Camp Successfully came to an end

 Do you believe that swimming is not just a sport to stay fit but also a lifesaving skill?
 And that you can save yourself and others?

 17 participants from 11 different countries joined the adventurous Lifesaving Camp 2023 Focused on Swimming, at the Velleyani lake to learn this lifesaving skill.
-Stretch More organises a Lifesaving Camp every year focused on swimming, survival training and first aid for the disabled people.
-Lifesaving Camp 2023 is focusing only on swimming.
+We organise Lifesaving Camp every year focused on swimming, survival training and first aid for the disabled people.
 To be more inclusive, we have welcomed people without disabilities to participate as well.
 As the Lifesaving Camp returns for its second edition, it is happening from 1 to 15 June!
 Nestled along the breath-taking shores of the picturesque Vellayani Lake, this unique camp is organized in collaboration with kanthari, an impact leadership training institute.

 Lifesaving Camp is all about equipping participants with the invaluable skill of swimming, turning them into aquatic heroes.
 With a diverse group of 4 disabled and 13 non-disabled individuals, this program aims to prepare them to tackle water-based emergencies.
 Picture this: floods are raging, creating havoc and chaos, yet people with disability not only saved their own, but also extended a helping hand to people in desperate need of rescue.
 They become beacons of hope amidst the swirling tides.